Interstate 74 in Indiana: Route description

 I-74 crosses the Indiana–Illinois state line between Danville, Vermilion County, Illinois, and Highland Township, Vermillion County, Indiana.
 The Interstate retains its configuration as a four-lane freeway, and passes by an eastbound rest area just east of the state line.
 I-74 continues to head due east through a mix of rural woodland and farmland before it reaches a modified diamond interchange with State Road 63 (SR 63), which provides access to both the town of Newport, the county seat of Vermillion County, and the city of Terre Haute, the county seat of neighboring Vigo County, to the south.

 East of SR 63, the freeway descends slightly to cross the Wabash River, where it leaves Vermillion County and crosses into Troy Township, Fountain County.
 I-74 ascends from river crossing and comes to a diamond interchange with South Stringtown Road, which provides access to the city of Covington to the north.
 I-74 continues east, passing over U.S. Highway 136 (US 136) and intersecting US 41 at Veedersburg about 15 mi east of the Illinois border.
 The Interstate intersects US 231 19 mi later, providing access to Crawfordsville to the south.
 I-74 runs nearly parallel to US 136 from the Illinois border until US 136 terminates at I-465.

 When I-74 reaches Indianapolis, it continues south, running concurrently with I-465 on the latter's western and southern segments.
 (The exits of this concurrency are numbered as if it were part of I-465 only.)
-I-74 is also concurrent with US 31, US 36, US 40, US 52, and several state highways, for varying lengths of its route around Indianapolis.
+I-74 is also concurrent with I-69, US 31, US 36, US 40, US 52, and several state highways, for varying lengths of its route around Indianapolis.
 I-74 crosses the White River and passes by the Indianapolis International Airport on the southwest side of Indianapolis.
-Once I-74 reaches the southeast side of Indianapolis, it diverges from I-465 and continues to the southeast.
+Once I-74 reaches the southeast side of Indianapolis, it diverges from I-69 and I-465 and continues to the southeast.
 At this interchange, I-74 picks up US 421, with which it will run concurrently.

 Outside of the Indianapolis area, I-74 continues southeast and runs past Shelbyville.
 Near the halfway point between Indianapolis and the Ohio border, I-74 runs through Greensburg.
 US 421 diverges and runs south through Greensburg.
 Continuing on east, I-74 runs parallel to SR 46.
 Just west of the Ohio border, I-74 crosses the Whitewater River.
 It also intersects with and begins a concurrency with US 52.
 The two roads then cross into Ohio at Harrison.